frenchie68/Z79Forth/SW/examples/README.txt

 				challenge.
 The file has to be sourced from the console.

-bernd-oof.4th	Bernd Paysan	Bernd's mini objectr oriented Forth.
+bernd-oof.4th	Bernd Paysan	Bernd's mini object oriented Forth.
 This must
 				be sourced from the console.

-blkins.4th	Francois Laagel	Inserts one blank clock in front of a specified
+blkins.4th	Francois Laagel	Inserts one blank block in front of a specified
 				block range.
 Absolutely not guaranteed to do the right thing.